kosma/gitlab-art/README.md

       install:
         .: icons/
     ```

-2. Create a Gitlab private token and save it in `art` configuration:

-    ```shell
-    art config https://gitlab.example.com/ 'as1!df2@gh3#jk4$'
-    ```

-   This only needs to be done once per your developer machine.

 3. Run `art update` to automatically determine latest versions and build numbers
    of needed projects and save them into `artifacts.lock.yml`.
 Commit both files